-Kaya Ugorji is a multidisciplinary artist based in Los Angeles, California.
-She aspires to work primarily as an actor, but from time to time does additional work in production as a costume designer and photographer bringing characters to life in more ways than one.
+Kaya Ugorji (b.
+2002) is a multidisciplinary artist based in Los Angeles, California.
+She works as an actor and does occasional work in production as a costume designer, photographer, and filmmaker bringing characters to life in more ways than one.

 Kaya grew up incredibly shy, usually the quietest person in the room.
 When she was a sophomore high school, she decided to take a step outside of her comfort zone and enroll in an improvisation class.
 It was in this class that Kaya discovered her love of drama and theatre.
 This newfound passion would stick with Kaya for years, later pushing her to commit to pursuing acting as a career in her adulthood.